thanvietcuong/thanvietcuong.github.io/_courses/design-and-analysis-algorithm.md

 ---
-title: "Design and Analysis Algorithms"
+title: "Teaching assisstant in Design and Analysis Algorithms"
+collection: teaching
-type: "Undergraduate and Graduate course"
+type: "Undergraduate course for talent engineer class"
-venue: "University of Nebraska - Lincoln, Department of Computer Science and Engineering"
+venue: "Hanoi University of Science and Technology, School of Information and Communication Technology"
-date: 2019-08-01
+date: 2018-08-01
-location: "Lincoln NE, US"
+location: "Hanoi, Vietnam"
 ---

+Grading and preparing final projects materials for students